Study of light sterile neutrino at the long-baseline experiment options at KM3NeT: Acknowledgements

 \section{Acknowledgements}

 DKS acknowledges Prime Minister's Research Fellowship, Govt. of India.
 MG acknowledges Ramanujan Fellowship of SERB, Govt. of India, through grant no: RJF/2020/000082.
 RM acknowledges the support from University of Hyderabad through the IoE project grant IoE/RC1/RC1-20-012.
 We acknowledge the use of CMSD HPC facility of Univ. of Hyderabad to carry out computations in this work.
+This work has been in part funded by Ministry of Science and Education of Republic of Croatia grant No. KK.01.1.1.01.0001.